Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Blinn-Phong is basically a method to draw a specular highlight on top of a triangle's surface.
 That is, to draw a bright disc vaguely representing the sun or other strongly collimated light source.

  If the specular (blinn-phong) lighting value calculated at each vertex is just added to the directional lighting (lambertian) value, one gets Specular Gouraud.
-If large triangles are drawn, highlight effects can only be seen at the vertexes of a mesh.
+If large triangles are drawn, specular highlight effects can only be seen near the vertexes of a mesh.
 If the mesh triangles are kept relatively small, the effect looks plenty convincing.

 ## Projection
 ### Core Concept